watson-developer-cloud/assistant-web-chat-react/README.md

 export default withWebChat()(MyLocation);
 ```

 You can now use the `MyLocation` component like you would any other.
-You can pass through any props you want, and `withWebChat` will add `createWebChatInstance` to the props.
+You can pass through any props you want, and `withWebChat` adds `createWebChatInstance` to the props.

 ```javascript
 import React from 'react';